JuliaLang/PackageCompiler.jl/docs/src/devdocs/sysimages_part_1.md

 ## Custom sysimages

-There are cases where one wants to generate a custom sysimage for a similar reason as to why Julia bundles one, to reduce time from Julia start until the program is executing.
+There are cases where one wants to generate a custom sysimage for a similar reason as to why Julia bundles one: to reduce time from Julia start until the program is executing.
 The time from startup to execution is here denoted as "latency" and we want to minimize the latency of our program.
-A drawback of putting a package inside the sysimage is that it becomes "frozen" at the particular version it was when it got put into the sysimage.
+A drawback of putting a package inside the sysimage is that it becomes "frozen" at the particular version it was, when it got put into the sysimage.
 In addition, all the dependencies of the package put into the sysimage will be frozen in the same manner.
 In particular, it will no longer be updated like normal packages when using the package manager.
 In some cases, other ways of reducing latency